July 5th-10th, 2019

 From dinner Friday night to breakfast Wednesday morning, your meals will be prepared by a private chef using fresh, locally-sourced ingredients.
-We’ll be serving vegetarian and gluten-free options along with a variety of traditional Spanish cuisine.
+We’ll be serving vegetarian and gluten-free options along with a variety of traditional French cuisine.

 As befits a castle, all the bedrooms are unique and range greatly in size, furnishings and views, so to have the room of your choice, book early!

 To make your travel easy and stress-free, we’re providing a private driver to and from Angoulême train station for all our guests.
 Once your place has been secured on the retreat, we’ll be in touch with details and recommendations with regards to your flight arrangements.